Data user guide

 - occupation in previous job - output at two-digit ANZSCO level

 - Socio-Economic Index for Areas (SEIFA) variables - rounded to the nearest 10

 - country of birth (coded as 0 if fewer than five contributors)

 - religion (coded as 0 if fewer than five contributors)

 - language other than English (LOTE) (coded as 0 if fewer than five respondents).

 - children and parents' current height, weight and waist circumference

 - number of hours spent in child care.

-Topics are supressed in relation to study child offspring information.
-LSAC assessed disclosure risk assessment of study child offspring information available in K cohort (less than five cases).
-Topics that were considered as highly vulnerable to exposure to privacy risk were family demographics, health behaviour and risk factors, health status, home education environment, offspring program characteristics, paid work, parenting and relationships.
-This information is available in the restricted data file whereas the information is presented as missing in the general release data file.
+LSAC assessed disclosure risk assessment of Study Child offspring information available in K cohort (less than 5 cases).
+Topics that were considered as highly vulnerable to exposure to privacy risk were family demographics, health behaviour and risk factors, health status, home education environment, offspring program characteristics, paid work, parenting, parent living elsewhere, relationships and social capital.
+This information is available in restricted data file whereas the information has been suppressed and is presented as missing in general release data file.